Adobe-Marketing-Cloud/acp-sdks/README.md

 The ACP SDK supports Android API 14 (Ice Cream Sandwich) and newer.

 #### <a name="gradle"></a>Installation using Maven/Gradle << Preferred >>
-Installation via [Maven](https://maven.apache.org/) & [Gradle](https://gradle.org/) is the easiest and Adobe recommended way to get the ACP SDK into your Android app.
+Installation via [Maven](https://maven.apache.org/) & [Gradle](https://gradle.org/) is the easiest and recommended way to get the ACP SDK into your Android app.
 In your `build.gradle` file, include the following dependencies:

     implementation 'com.adobe.marketing.mobile:sdk-core:1.+'
     implementation 'com.adobe.marketing.mobile:analytics:1.+'